Brazilians in Ireland: Demographics

 The 2016 census recorded around 13,640 non-Irish national residents of Brazilian origin, a figure more than tripled from a decade earlier.
-Eurostat reported that there were 27,192 Brazilians holding Irish residence permits in 2019, having consistently increased since 2016.
+A contemporary report in The Irish Times cited a slightly higher total for the same census, 15,796, describing Brazilians as the second-fastest-growing nationality in Ireland in absolute terms since 2011.
+Eurostat reported that 27,192 Brazilians were holding Irish residence permits in 2019, having consistently increased since 2016.
 This number fell to 22,481 in 2020 due to the COVID-19 pandemic.
+By 2021, more than 5,800 PPS numbers had been issued to Brazilian nationals in a single year, around one in every twelve issued to a foreign national, rising to roughly one in five once nationals of the European Economic Area, Switzerland and the United Kingdom were excluded from the comparison.

+The 2022 census recorded 27,338 Brazilian nationals, almost double the 2016 total and more than six times the 2006 figure of 4,388.
+As discussed above, embassy-commissioned research has put the true population considerably higher, at between around 58,500 and 70,000 depending on the year of estimate.
+The national Brazilian population grew at each successive census from the early 2000s: from 1,232 in 2002, to 4,388 in 2006, 8,704 in 2011, 13,640 in 2016 and 27,338 in 2022.

-Around two thirds (64%) of Brazilians according to the 2016 census were concentrated in County Dublin, the highest concentration of all non-Irish nationalities profiled.
+Around two-thirds (64%) of Brazilians, according to the 2016 census, were concentrated in County Dublin, the highest concentration of all non-Irish nationalities profiled.
 The rest were mostly found in Kildare, Galway, and Roscommon.
+A 2024 embassy-commissioned survey found a broadly similar pattern, with 61% of respondents living in Dublin and 8% in Cork.